ray-project/ray/doc/source/tune/key-concepts.rst

     search spaces at the moment.

 Here's an example covering all search space functions.
-Again, :ref:`here is the full exaplantion of all these functions <tune-sample-docs>`.
+Again, :ref:`here is the full explanation of all these functions <tune-sample-docs>`.

     .. code-block :: python